fyx99/SAP-CF-Node.js-XSUAA-example/README.md

 To access this API we are going to query the UAA Endpoint and provide credentials to retrieve a access token.
 There are different approches to get access to a UAA secured API, you can find more Information about that on [Cloud Foundry documentation](https://docs.cloudfoundry.org/api/uaa/).

 Informations about the XSUAA Service Endpoint are displayed in the SCP Cockpit `Trial Home / your trial account / subaccount / space / Authorization & Trust Management / cf-xsuaa-example` or just check out the env variables of your application with the CLI command `cf env cf-node-xsuaa-v1` with respect to your unique application name - referenced in the manifest.yml file.
-This sample JSON shows the VCAP_SERVICES Object with my (censored) credentials.
-We need these to get the token.
+This sample JSON shows the VCAP_SERVICES Object with the xsuaa service and my (censored) credentials.
+We need the following information to get the token.

 ```YAML
 {